ctu-mrs/slam_datasets/forest/README.md

 ## Example tmuxinator session

-`./tmux` contains an example tmuxinator session that shows the recorded data in rviz.
+The `./tmux` folder contains an example _tmuxinator_ session that shows the recorded data in rviz.

 ## Static transformations